photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 | Development Preview | `photoprism/photoprism:preview` |
 | MariaDB             | `arm64v8/mariadb:10.8`          |

-Be aware that running 64-bit Docker images under Raspbian requires a minimum of technical experience to perform the necessary [configuration changes](#raspberry-pi-os).
-If you don't need compatibility with 32-bit legacy software, we recommend choosing a standard 64-bit Linux distribution instead as it will save you time and requires less experience:
+Running 64-bit Docker images under Raspbian Linux requires a minimum of technical experience to perform the necessary [configuration changes](#raspberry-pi-os).
+This is because it is a 32-bit operating system with merely a 64-bit kernel to ensure compatibility with legacy software.
+If you don't need compatibility with 32-bit apps, we recommend choosing a standard 64-bit Linux distribution instead as it will save you time and requires less experience:

 - [Raspberry Pi Debian](https://raspi.debian.net/)
 - [Ubuntu for Raspberry Pi](https://ubuntu.com/raspberry-pi)